FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Hardware Architecture

-The outputs of the four multiplexers are always added together by the post-adder.
-There are dozens of combinations of inputs to these multiplexers: one of them can be: either C or all 0s on the X multiplexer; either A:B or all 0s on the X multiplexer; all 0s on the Y multiplexer; either P, PCIN, or all 0s on the Z multiplexer.
-The 30-bit A and 18-bit B data inputs can optionally be registered once or twice to construct a pipeline stage, while the 48-bit C data inputs can be optionally staged once.
-The post-adder's output can be staged into the P register, and the PCIN is the cascade input from a lower DSP slice.
-A nine-bit control input named OPMODE contains fields for W, X, Y, and Z multiplexer selects and can be dynamically changed.
+The dynamic configuration of the DSP48E2 involves changing the OPMODE at runtime to switch the multiplexers to different inputs.
+There are dozens of combinations of inputs to these multiplexers, one of them can be: either C or all 0s on the W multiplexer; either A:B or all 0s on the X multiplexer; all 0s on the Y multiplexer; PCIN on the Z multiplexer, where PCIN is the output of a lower DSP slice, cascaded into the current DSP slice.

-Utilizing the wide bus multiplexer, the cascade datapath, and the SIMD mode of the post-adder in DSP48E2, we can pack up to 16 sets of synaptic operations into a single DSP slice.

-In this work, the synaptic connection weights are quantized into INT8 by the well-established post-training quantization or quantization-aware training methods developed in traditional neural networks (NNs).
+\minorchange{Adopting the static and dynamic configuration of the DSP48E2 described above, the synaptic crossbar computation can be efficiently implemented by 3 levels of DSP48E2 instantiation: a single DSP48E2 slice, a DSP48E2 chain and a DSP48E2 systolic array. }